mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 }
 ```

-### Mutexes
+### Mutexes and WaitGroups

 The `sync` package defines the `Mutex` and `WaitGroup` structs.

 Using a `Mutex` is one way to prevent concurrent access
 to shared data from multiple goroutines.

 To create a mutex, declare a variable of type `sync.Mutex`.
 For example, `var myMutex sync.Mutex`.

 Often mutexes are held in the field of a struct
 that requires exclusive access.

-To lock a mutex, `myMutex.Lock`.
+To lock a mutex, call the `Lock` method.
+For example. `myMutex.Lock`.

-To unlock a mutex, `myMutex.Unlock`.
+To unlock a mutex, call the Unlock method.
+For example, `myMutex.Unlock`.

 A `WaitGroup` can be used to wait for multiple goroutines to complete.
-To create a WaitGroup, declare a variable of type `sync.WaitGroup`.
+To create a `WaitGroup`, declare a variable of type `sync.WaitGroup`.
 For example, `var wg sync.WaitGroup`.

 To increment the number of items in a WaitGroup, `wg.Add(n)`.
-Call this repeatedly to add more if necessary.
+This can be called repeatedly to add more.

 To mark a `WaitGroup` item as done, `wg.Done()`.

-To wait for all items in a WaitGroup to be done, `wg.Wait()`.
+To wait for all items in a WaitGroup to be done, call `wg.Wait()`.

 For example,

 ```go